Dingoes in Big Desert

 • for north west Victoria, the total dingo population was within the range between 40 and 230.

-Dingo Management
+Dingo management

 The Victorian Government acknowledges that livestock predation is a significant challenge for Victorian farmers, and the Government has undertaken a comprehensive assessment of Victoria's dingo population to guide management practices that most appropriately balance the protection of livestock and the conservation of dingoes.